goction/goction/README.md

 ## Logging

 Logs are managed by logrus and are written to the file specified in the configuration.
 They can be viewed via the dashboard or by using the `goction logs` command.
+For systemd service logs, use `sudo journalctl -u goction`.

 ## Troubleshooting